pywatemsedem.io package

 pywatemsedem.io.modelinput module

-class pywatemsedem.io.modelinput.Modelinput(template, resolution, epsg, nodata)[source]
+class pywatemsedem.io.modelinput.Modelinput(ini, resolution, epsg, nodata)[source]

 Bases: Factory